 Tuition for all students in the MS in Data Science degree is reduced from full tuition rates and is calculated on a per credit hour basis.

-For the 2019-2020 academic year, the cost per credit hour for the MS in Data Science will be $1071.
+For the 2022-2023 academic year, the cost per credit hour for the MS in Data Science is $1,122.

 Federal student loans are available for domestic students.